New Student Onboarding FAQs

 It doesn’t!
 Choose a day that works for you and your schedule.

-Launch Orientation days “lock” 10 days before the event is scheduled to take place—meaning students are unable to register for or change their registration details for said Launch session.
+Your Launch registration forms “locks” 7 days before the event is scheduled to take place—meaning students are unable to register for or change their registration details for said Launch session.
 This lock date is in place so that Oregon State as a whole can prepare for the event accordingly.

 Once a session is full, or the lock date has passed, we are unable to accommodate more students for that session.
 We do not have a waitlist in place—we ask that you register for an available session.